kevinlin1/just-the-class/_staffers/andre.md

 photo: kevin.jpg
 ---

-I'm the ML Lead at I2.
-I like to do etc.
+I'm Andre, ML Lead at I2.
+I have been extensively studying and working with deep neural networks and I'm fascinated by its potential to exhibit intelligent properties.
+My specific interests are in computer vision, meta-learning, and neural network computational theory.